 While there are many types of generators available, you should look for the following:

 - Look for the newer propane units as the older ones tend to have a somewhat complex fuel system.
 The newer systems also have built in safety features that ensure it doesn’t fail, and that if something does go wrong it is easier to fix.

 - Keep in mind that propane powered units run best in warm weather and that anything close to below 20 F will affect performance.

 - Look for portable generators because that’s going to make it easier to move the unit around.
 You may think that it isn’t necessary but it’s better to have one now than wish for it later.
 If your generator isn’t portable you can buy a wheel kit.

-Some generators allow you to use different types of fuels, and that could also prove useful if propane isn’t always available in your area.
-Whenever possible you’ll want to use propane because it has a low boiling point (-44 degrees Fahrenheit / -42.2 Celsius), meaning there won’t be a problem with vaporization.
-Because propane can be stored for extended periods, it’s the ideal solution if you only use generators on occasion.
+Some generators allow you to use different types of fuels.
+This could prove useful if propane isn’t always available in your area.
+You’ll want to use propane because it has a low boiling point (-44 degrees Fahrenheit / -42.2 Celsius).
+This means there won’t be a problem with vaporization.
+Because you can store propane for extended periods, it’s the ideal solution if you only use generators on occasion.
 Since it’s a gaseous fuel expect your generator to operate smoothly and the emissions to be low.

 Benefits of propane generators

 - Burns cleanly

 - Usually available in large and small tanks

 - Doesn’t produce as much noise as other fuels when used on generators